costinaioana18/Lab7Optional/README.md

 - Implementing a timekeeper thread.
 It count the game's running time in seconds and prints them on the screen when the game ends.
 If the game exceeds a certain time limit, it forces the game to stop.

--Implementing the Player abstract class and its subclasses in the following way:
+- Implementing the Player abstract class and its subclasses in the following way:

 RandomPlayer -> randomly extracts a token